mbaityje/STRUCTURAL-GLASS/readme.md

 System size is *N* = 1080.

 Temperatures are *T* = 10.0, 5.0, 2.0, 1.0, 0.8, 0.7 0.6, 0.55, <s>0.52, 0.49, 0.466, 0.45, 0.44, 0.43</s>.

+When doing a new temperature, remember to make the file params.in inside the appropriate output directory.

 <s>10</s> 5 samples per temperature.